-This policy applies to the Whole School.
+This policy applies to the Whole School, including the Early Years Foundation Stage (EYFS).

 Organisation and Responsibilities for Health and Safety:

 1. The Governing Body

 Bradford Grammar School's (the "School") Governing Body has the overall responsibility for the health and safety of employees, pupils and other individuals whilst on the School's premises and in other places where they might be affected by the School's operations.